 - Bryan Mills in Taken: He does not fool around when it comes to getting his daughter back.

-- HYDRA in Captain America: The Winter Soldier.
+- HYDRA.
 When they want Fury dead, they gang up on him with a dozen guys with assault rifles, and when that fails, snipe him through the wall.
 Cap merits a Walking Armory backed by five guys with assault rifles and one with a massive minigun.
 They have been infiltrating their main adversaries for so long that they pretty much control it.
-When they do engage in Evil Gloating, there's a reason; Zola is calling in a missile attack on his position, and Pierce is chatting to hostages who he can kill with the press of a button.
+When they do engage in Evil Gloating, there's a reason; Zola called in a missile attack on his position and is stalling for its arrival, and Pierce is chatting to hostages who he can kill with the press of a button.
+They never assume "No One Could Survive That!", sending a heavily armed platoon to check to make sure he's dead, even after said missile attack.
 And their ultimate plan is to kill people who might be threats down the road, using near-unassailable flying aircraft carriers encrusted with guns.